fsouzadi1995/poke-app/README.md

 # 👾 PokeApp

-Small application to search for a pokemon and get some information about it.
+Angular project that lets you search for a pokemon and show some information about it.

 ## **🚀 Quick start**